 Best practices for securing your computer, accounts, and data

 This document details how you can secure your computer, accounts, and the data stored on them.
-Best Practices contains more technical security precautions that you should know, and that IT Professionals should implement.
+Best Practices contains more technical security precautions that you should know, and that IT Pros should implement.